ozgurseker/colorful-technical-analysis-summary/README.md

 - After clicking it, choose "All tabs and columns available"
 - Copy the data in the page and paste it into your data.csv file.
-- You could do this daily when market is closed
+- You could do this daily when market is closed (Optional, After saving your data from investing)
+- You could run the getdailydata.py file by arranging the name_fix function
+- With this file, you will add important daily moving averages to your data
+- If the data has these features, .html file will be created accordingly.

 ## Outputs